health & saftey FAQ

 • Hydrate, eat, rest, and lower your elevation to the extent possible (i.e., probably better to hang around the base than to ski).
 Over-the-counter medications may also help with specific symptoms like headache and nausea.

-• Best to consult directly with your physician or a medical practitioner in Whistler.
+• Best to consult directly with your physician or a medical practitioner in Steamboat.
 Remember, the best thing to do in the case of altitude sickness is lower your elevation, so if your altitude sickness symptoms are severe, it may make sense to leave the trip :(